Parnassus Fixed-Income PRFIX Sustainability

 Parnassus Fixed Income Fund has a number of positive attributes that may appeal to sustainability-focused investors.

-This fund has a Morningstar Sustainability Rating of 5 globes, indicating that the ESG risk of holdings in its portfolio is rather low relative to those of its peers in the Morningstar US Fixed Income category.
-ESG risk measures the degree to which material environmental, social, and governance issues, such as such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
+This fund lands in the 10% of strategies with the lowest ESG risk in the US Fixed Income category, earning it the highest Morningstar Sustainability Rating of 5 globes.
+ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
 ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.

-Based on its latest prospectus, sustainability or ESG factors are a focus in the investment process of Parnassus Fixed Income Fund.
-Funds with ESG-focused mandates are more likely to deliver positive sustainability outcomes.
-One key area of strength for Parnassus Fixed Income Fund is its low Morningstar Portfolio Carbon Risk Score of 6.18 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
+Parnassus Fixed Income Fund holds itself out to be a sustainable or ESG-focused investment.
+In other words, ESG concerns are central to the investment process of this strategy.
+A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
+One key area of strength for Parnassus Fixed Income Fund is its low Morningstar Portfolio Carbon Risk Score of 6.02 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
 Thus, the companies held in the portfolio are in general alignment with the transition to a low-carbon economy.

 ESG Commitment Level Asset Manager